 I’ve decided to make international birthdays “a thing”.

 How on earth my thirtieth in Hamburg was an entire year ago, I have no idea but somehow September rolled around again and I decided to head off to Oslo, Norway.

 Norway may not be known for its meat-free cuisine but modern capital Oslo is happily full of veggie-friendly eateries.
 Continue reading “The Best Vegan and Vegetarian Food in Oslo”

 It’d been a few years since I hit the slopes, so I was super-excited to head to the ski resort of La Plagne in the Paradiski region of France.
 Continue reading “Travel Talk: Skiing in the Paradiski Region of France”

 I recently hit the big three-oh.
 (Gasp!)
 Although – contrary to popular belief – my life didn’t drastically alter the second the clock ticked over into my thirtieth decade on this Earth, I admit that I’m already ruing the loss of the ability to state vaguely that I’m “twenty-something”.

 Like most Nordic countries, Iceland isn’t a place that you immediately associate with vegetarian food.
 In a country known for dishing up lamb hot dogs, boiled sheep’s heads, smoked puffin, fermented shark and a lot of seafood, my vego friend and I wondered if we would struggle to find veggie-friendly options.
-Continue reading “Travel Bites: Reykjavik, Iceland”
+Continue reading “Kaffi Vinyl: The Best Vegan Food in Reykjavik”